-35. If you are doing your own harness, modifying it or doing the electrical wiring for the ECU, Pumps etc, ensure to use high quality TEFZEL mil-spec aviation grade tin plated copper wire.
+35. For the electrical wiring for the ECU chassis-lead, Pumps etc., ensure to use high quality TEFZEL milspec aviation grade tin plated copper wire.
 Do not use cheap automotive PVC cable.
 Remember, the wiring job is the most critical on the entire installation.